-Another and more relevant finding is that it becomes evident that increasing the goodput does not always improve the energy efficiency: there are more or less drastic leaps, depending on the device, between mode transitions.
+Another finding (more relevant perhaps) is that it becomes evident that increasing the goodput does not always improve the energy efficiency: there are more or less drastic leaps, depending on the device, between mode transitions.
 From the transmitter point of view, in the described scenario, this can be read as follows: we may increase the TXP to increase the SNR, but if the optimal goodput entails a mode transition, the energy efficiency may be affected.